Penkup Media

 b.
 The Self-Comforting Attitude Scale (SCAS) – A scientifically validated scale that assesses individuals’ attitudes, judgments, and emotional responses toward self-comforting practices, such as whether they view them as healthy, necessary, or inappropriate.

-Together, these four components form the Self-Comforting Framework—the world’s first integrated model designed to measure both the behavioural practices and internal beliefs that underpin emotional resilience.
+Together, these four components form the Self-Comforting and Coping Framework—the world’s first integrated model designed to measure both the behavioural practices and internal beliefs that underpin emotional resilience.
 This framework offers a powerful new lens for mental health professionals, educators, researchers, and wellbeing advocates seeking to support individuals in developing compassionate, adaptive responses to stress.

 0 Comments